leermakers/Namics/README.md

 Lattice discretisation
-	FJC-choices 3: segment size equal to lattice side (classical) In one-gradient calculations the FJC value can be increased to 5, 7, 9, etc (lattice refinement, quasi lattice-free) In two-gradient calculations FJC = 5 can be set.
+	FJC-choices 3: segment size equal to lattice side (classical) In one-gradient calculations the FJC value can be increased to 5, 7, 9, etc (lattice refinement, quasi lattice-free) In two-gradient calculations FJC <9 can be set.
-	When Markov =2, FJC must be FJC =3.
+	When Markov =2 and one-gradient will work for all FJC_choices, but for 2 and 3 gradients Markov =2 works only for FJC_choices==3.

 Newton iterations
 	Quasi Newton with storage of (large) Jacobian (Hessian) matrix